Context-Free Groups and Bass-Serre Theory: Bass-Serre Theory

 \begin{proposition} We have $F(\cG)=\Sigma^*/S_\cG$ and ${S_{\cG}}$ is a convergent \STS. \end{proposition}

-\begin{proof} The \homo from $\Sigma^*/{S_{\cG}}$ to $F(\cG)$ is induced by the inclusion of $\Sig$ into the free product above.
+\begin{proof} The \homo from $\Sigma^*/{S_{\cG}}$ to $F(\cG)$ is induced by the inclusion of $\Sig$ into the free group $F_\Sigma$.
 It is immediate that this is an \iso.
 Local confluence of $S_\cG$ follows by a direct inspection.
 We prove termination as follows.
 Consider any derivation sequence

 We have to show that it is finite.
 After finitely many steps the number of letters $y \in E(Y)$ in each $w_i$ remains stable.
 If $w_i$ does not contain any $y \in E(Y)$, then only length reducing rules can be applied.
 Thus, the sequence is finite.
 We may assume that every word $w_i$ has a prefix $u_iy$ where no $y \in E(Y)$ occurs in $u_i$.
 Hence, after finitely many steps the prefix $u_iy$ remains stable and does not change anymore.
 Termination follows now by induction on the number of $y$ occurring in $w_0$. \end{proof}